2020-Spring-Cohort/high-st-hospital-Dean110/README.md

 Hints:

-- There must be a Application Class, Employee Class, and Patient Class
+- There must be a Application Class, Hospital Class, Employee Class, and Patient Class
 - There will be 4 subclasses derived from the Employee Class
 - Think about states and behaviors in regard to what class should do what
 - Classes must use appropriate methods in regard to their type